Jeff-Adler/fight-club/README.md

     - 2. Use form to go through flow in YT video for diagnosing back problems

   - Must use techonlogies:

     - Web Scraper
     - NLP tool

+  - Simplest version of medical app:
+    - Give preset options for medical symptoms.
+    - Calculate likeliness of given disease based on those symptoms

 ## Technologies